 \section{Introduction}

-Since first postulated by W. Pauli, neutrinos have played key roles in understanding the nature of weak interactions, and testing the standard model~\cite{dgh2014}.
+Since first postulated by W. Pauli, neutrinos have played key roles in understanding the nature of weak interactions and in testing the standard model~\cite{dgh2014}.
 These fundamental questions can be answered directly or indirectly by measuring the cross sections of neutrinos.
-Measurements have been conducted with neutrinos from man-made sources and various events in the Universe.
-Corresponding energy scale is indeed wide, ranging from eV to EeV~\footnote{ EeV is an initialism of exa-electron volt, $10^{18}$~eV.}.
+Measurements have been conducted with neutrinos from artificial sources and various events in the Universe.
+The corresponding energy scale is indeed wide, ranging from eV to EeV~\footnote{ EeV is an initialism of exa-electron volt, $10^{18}$~eV.}.
 Neutrinos in the energy range from 1 to 20 MeV are particularly important in probing the solar process and flavor oscillation of neutrinos.
-The solar neutrinos on the deuteron target are measured at SNO, and the neutrino flavor mixing parameters are deduced by using the $\nu d$ cross sections estimated by theory~\cite{sno1,sno2,sno3,sno4}.
-Meanwhile, direct measurements on deuteron target in the solar neutrino range have been carried out in the reactor experiments.
-They reported cross sections for the charged-current process $\bar{\nu}_e d \to e^+ nn$, and the neutral-current process $\bar{\nu}_e d \to \bar{\nu}_e n p$~\cite{pas1979,ver1991,koz2000,ril1999}.
+Solar neutrinos on a deuteron target were measured at Sudbury Neutrino Observatory (SNO), and the neutrino flavor mixing parameters were deduced by using the $\nu d$ cross sections estimated by theory~\cite{sno1,sno2,sno3,sno4}.
+Meanwhile, direct measurements on deuteron targets in the solar neutrino range have been carried out in reactor experiments.
+Cross sections were reported for the charged-current process $\bar{\nu}_e d \to e^+ nn$, and the neutral-current process $\bar{\nu}_e d \to \bar{\nu}_e n p$~\cite{pas1979,ver1991,koz2000,ril1999}.
 Comparison of experiments with theory exhibits qualitative agreement~\cite{for2012}.